 In spite of these advantages, Ukraine still struggles to bring in business.

 The latest Ukrainian government has been pushing back against corruption, which has been one of Ukraine’s major problems for several years.
-Current President Volodymyr Zelensky came to power in landslide pledging to end corruption.
+Current President Volodymyr Zelensky came to power in a landslide pledging to end corruption.

 The ongoing conflict with Russia has also ensured the country’s struggles in attracting Foreign Direct Investment and strategic partners due to a lack of trust and stability.